cube-js/cube/docs/content/Authentication-&-Authorization.md

   models where users will have different levels of access to data.

 [[info | ]]
-| It is considered best practice to use an `exp` expiration claim to limit the life time of your public tokens.
-[Learn more at JWT docs][link-jwt-docs].
+| It is considered best practice to use an `exp` expiration claim to limit the lifetime of your public tokens.
+[Learn more in the JWT docs][link-jwt-docs].

 [link-jwt-docs]:
   https://github.com/auth0/node-jsonwebtoken#token-expiration-exp-claim